Net17-Solutions/pushalert-sdk/README.md

 ```

 ### Sending Notifications
+Currently supported APIs:

+1. sendToSingle: This API allows you to send a notification to a single subscriber.

+2. sendToAll: With this API, you can broadcast a notification to all subscribers.

+3. sendToMultiple: This API allows you to send notifications to multiple subscribers simultaneously.
 #### 1. Send to All Subscribers
 To send a notification to all subscribers, use the sendToAll method:
 ```bash